LucasHTissera/Gym-Members-Exercise-Dataset/README.md

 Experience_Level: Level of experience, from beginner (1) to expert (3).
 BMI: Body Mass Index, calculated from height and weight.

-I'm going to describe my findings in analysis.md
+I'm going to describe my findings in Gym-Members-Exercise-Dataset.pdf